okonomichiyaki/supercat/02-general priorities.md

 # General Priorities

 When directed to by the previous page, use the following priorities to select a card.
-Either play a card of the indicated suit from bot's options, or copy the lead card if it is of the indicated suit.
+Either lead or pivot with a card of the indicated suit from bot's options or copy the lead card if it is of the indicated suit.
+If indicated suit is not available, proceed to next question.

 ✦ Can bot Tax/Secure to <ins>contend</ins> declared ambition? → Administration/Aggression